aliabuelhija/FlyWithMe/README.md

 git clone https://github.com/aliabuelhija/FlyWithMe.git
 cd FlyWithMe

-Follow the setup instructions for both backend and frontend components provided in the repository's documentation.

-Testing
+## Testing

-Quality and reliability are foundational to Fly With Me.
+Quality and reliability are foundational to **Fly With Me**.
 We implement a comprehensive testing strategy that includes manual and automated testing to ensure the app's functionality and reliability.
 For detailed instructions on how to run tests, please refer to our testing documentation.

-Project Management
+## Project Management

-The development of Fly With Me adheres to Agile methodologies, focusing on bi-weekly sprints tracked via Trello.
+The development of **Fly With Me** adheres to Agile methodologies, focusing on bi-weekly sprints tracked via Trello.
 This approach allows our team to remain flexible and responsive to both project needs and user feedback.

-License
+## License

-Fly With Me is released under the MIT License.
-For more information, see the LICENSE file in the repository.
+**Fly With Me** is released under the MIT License.
+For more information, see the [LICENSE](LICENSE.md) file in the repository.

-Special Thanks
+## Special Thanks

-We extend our heartfelt gratitude to all users of Fly With Me for your support, feedback, and active participation.
+We extend our heartfelt gratitude to all users of **Fly With Me** for your support, feedback, and active participation.
 Your involvement is crucial to the continuous enhancement of our application.

 Special thanks to the TripAdvisor API for enabling access to a wealth of travel information, which significantly enriches our application and user experience.

 Thank you for being part of our journey.
-We are excited to continue improving Fly With Me to meet your travel planning needs.
+We are excited to continue improving **Fly With Me** to meet your travel planning needs.